zAlweNy26/HobbyHub/README.md

 ## To-do list

-- [ ] Create and choose a definitive logo and name for the app
+- [ ] Create a definitive logo for the app
-- [ ] Add UI translations in Italian, French, German and Spanish
+- [x] Add UI translations in Italian, French, German and Spanish
-- [ ] Implement an auto-fill feature for every category
 - [ ] Make the search input work
-- [ ] Add feature to export and import (merge or override) the save file
+- [x] Add feature to export and import the save file